 Some people are motivated by learning something new.
-They may see the volunteer opportunity as a way to become better personally and/or professionally.
+They may see the volunteer opportunity to become better personally and/or professionally.

-Are You Effectively Communicating the Benefits of Volunteering?
+Are you Effectively Communicating the Benefits of Volunteering?

-If you don't share the same hot button as a potential volunteer, your attempts to sell that person on volunteering may have the opposite effect.

-Opportunity: Does volunteering for your committee allow members to learn, have fun, and make a difference?
-Perception: Does your committee's reputation encourage members to become active volunteers?
-Communications: Does your message appeal to members and inspire them to volunteer?
-Experience: Does the quality of the experience compel members to volunteer again?
+OPPORTUNITY-Does volunteering for your committee allow members to learn, have fun, and make a difference?

+PERCEPTION-Does your committee's reputation encourage members to become active volunteers?

+COMMUNICATION-Does your message appeal to members and inspire them to volunteer?

+EXPERIENCE-Does the quality of the experience compel members to volunteer again?